-Prior to the initiation of GT clinical trials with Long Terminal Repeat (LTR)- driven γRV, the potential for carcinogenesis was recognised, but the risk was considered to be low.
-Yet, cases of vector-induced leukaemia were observed even in small clinical trials, when employing ex vivo haematopoietic stem cell GT with LTR- driven γRV.
-These included trials for X-linked severe combined immune deficiency (X-SCID), Wiskott-Aldrich Syndrome (WAS) and adenosine deaminase deficiency severe combined immune deficiency (ADA-SCID).8-10,13 In addition, three out of 12 patients treated for chronic granulomatous disease

-(CGD; also ex vivo GT using LTR-driven $\gamma$ RV) and three out of 64 patients treated with Skysona/eli-cel (ex vivo GT using a self-inactivating Lentiviral vector (SIN LV) with strong internal retroviral MNDU3 promoter), all with long term engraftment, showed myelodysplastic syndrome linked to activating retroviral integrations.
-The latency to clinical evidence of leukaemia development was between nine months and 15 years after $\gamma$ RV GT, with an incidence varying from one out of more than 70 treated (ADA-SCID) to seven of 10 treated (WAS) patients.
+Before the initiation of GT clinical trials with long terminal repeat (LTR)-driven γ RV, the potential for carcinogenesis was recognized, but the risk was considered to be low.25 Yet, cases of vector-induced leukemia were observed even in small clinical trials, when using ex vivo hematopoietic stem cell GT with LTR- driven γ RV.
+These included trials for X-linked severe combined immune deficiency (X-SCID), Wiskott-Aldrich syndrome (WAS), and adenosine deaminase deficiency severe combined immune deficiency (ADA-SCID).^{8-10,13} In addition, 3 out of 12 patients treated for chronic granulomatous disease (CGD; also ex vivo GT using LTR-driven γRV) and 3 out of 64 patients treated with Skysona/eli-cel (ex vivo GT using a self-inactivating LV vector (SIN LV) with strong internal retroviral MNDU3 promoter), all with long-term engraftment, showed myelodysplastic syndrome linked to activating retroviral integrations.11,12,26 The latency to clinical evidence of leukemia development was between 9 months and 15 years after γRV GT, with an incidence varying from one out of more than 70 treated (ADA-SCID) to seven of 10 treated (WAS) patients.8,27

-A key mechanism resulting in vector-induced carcinogenesis was determined to be enhancer-mediated activation of endogenous proto-oncogene promoters by the LTR region of the yRV- vectors or by the strong retroviral MNDU3 promoter in the internal position of a SIN LV.
-However, other mechanisms (such as disruption of tumour suppressor genes or of genomic loci leading to aberrant splicing and/or transcriptional termination) were likely involved as well in some cases.
-It is worth noting that clonal expansion (in the absence of overt carcinogenesis) has also been observed in both clinical trials and in non-clinical studies, driven, for instance, by aberrant splicing events.
-These events were observed even with SIN LV vectors.
+A key mechanism resulting in vector-induced carcinogenesis was determined to be enhancer-mediated activation of endogenous proto-oncogene promoters by the LTR region of the γ RV-vectors or by the strong retroviral MNDU3 promoter in the internal position of an SIN LV vector.^{10,12,28} However, other mechanisms (such as disruption of tumor suppressor genes or of genomic loci leading to aberrant splicing and/or transcriptional termination) were likely involved as well in some cases.^{26,29,30} It is worth noting that clonal expansion (in the absence of overt carcinogenesis) has also been observed in both clinical trials and in nonclinical studies, driven, for instance, by aberrant splicing events.^{31,32} These events were observed even with SIN LV vectors.
 Carcinogenesis has also been observed in clinical trials with differentiated lymphocytes transduced with DNA transposons.
-Two cases of iatrogenic T cell lymphoma were observed in the CARTELL clinical trial, where CAR-T cells had been transduced with a non-viral piggyBac system.
+Two cases of iatrogenic T cell lymphoma were observed in the CARTELL clinical trial, where CAR-T cells had been transduced with a nonviral piggyBac system.
 There was no integration into known oncogenes and the molecular mechanisms behind the lymphoma remain unclear.
-However, high transgene copy number, altered genomic copy number and point mutations unrelated to the integration sites were all considered as contributory factors.
-DNA transposons are mobile elements identified from Baculovirus, like piggyBac or extinct fish like Sleeping Beauty.
-DNA transposons tend to integrate at TA or TTAA sequence motifs, but recent publications show lower frequency alternative integrations, with only one inverted repeat and with a distinct target sequence pattern.35-37 As long as the transposase remains active, multiple cycles of excision and integration are possible, increasing the risk of DNA transposon insertional mutagenesis.
-Several mutant transposases have been developed to prevent secondary re-integrations or to modify their integration pattern.
+However, a high transgene copy number, an altered genomic copy number, and point mutations unrelated to the integration sites were all considered a contributory factors.14,15 DNA transposons are mobile elements identified from Baculovirus, such as piggyBac or extinct fish such as Sleeping Beauty.^{33,34} DNA transposons tend to integrate at TA or TTAA sequence motifs, but recent publications show lower frequency alternative integrations, with only one inverted repeat and with a distinct target sequence pattern.35- 37 As long as the transposase remains active, multiple cycles of excision and integration are possible, increasing the risk of DNA transposon insertional mutagenesis.29 Several mutant transposases have been developed to prevent secondary reintegrations or to modify their integration pattern.^{35,36}